BSN Nurse Roles & Responsibilities

 The median salary for the Clinical Development Specialist / Training & Development Specialist is $55,038.
 Most nurses in this role work Monday - Friday during the day with no holidays, nights, or weekends.
 This schedule is in high demand for many experienced nurses.
-Experience, certifications, location, and facility all affect salary for this role.
+Experience, certifications, location, and facility all affect the salary for this role.

 Earning the BSN degree will allow the RN to be hired into leadership roles at Magnet Designated hospitals and will qualify the RN to fill certain BSN roles in any facility.
-Years of experience are arguably just as important as education for many roles, therefore a smart way to earn the BSN is while working as a RN through a RN to BSN Bridge Program.
+Years of experience are arguably just as important as education for many roles, therefore a smart way to earn the BSN is while working as an RN through a RN to BSN Bridge Program.